-GIFTS AND DONATIONS
+DONATIONS

-SEPLSO and all of its library users benefit greatly from the continuing generosity of citizens and organizations.
-Gifts and donations that further SEPLSO's mission and enhance its collection and services are generally welcome and encouraged.
+SEOLS and all of its library users benefit greatly from the continuing generosity of citizens and organizations.
+Donations that further SEOLS's mission and enhance its collection and services are generally welcome and encouraged.

-USEFUL & APPROPRIATE TO LIBRARY MISSION - Acceptance of any gift or donation should only occur if the gift or item will be genuinely useful and appropriate to SEPLSO's mission as a public library.
-Any conditions or obligations other than appropriate acknowledgment will be reason to decline an offered gift.
-(Note: grants, including local community chest allocations, are considered to be contracts, not gifts.)
+USEFUL & APPROPRIATE TO LIBRARY MISSION - Acceptance of any donation should only occur if the donation will be genuinely useful and appropriate to SEOLS's mission as a public library.
+Any conditions or obligations other than appropriate acknowledgment will be reason to decline an offered donation.
+(Note: grants, are considered to be contracts, not donations.)

-GIFTS TO BE USED AS THE INTENDED BRANCH WISHES - SEPLSO's individual libraries are not legally separate entities.
-Therefore, when a gift is given to a SEPLSO library (rather than to another legal entity such as a city, foundation, or incorporated friends group), the gift becomes the property of SEPLSO and is to be handled in compliance with SEPLSO's policies and procedures.
-Each gift shall be used to benefit the specific branch library it was intended for and according to that library's wishes.
-Gift materials which are cataloged and processed by SEPLSO libraries are property of SEPLSO.
+DONATIONS TO BE USED AS THE DONOR WISHES - When a donation is given to a SEOLS library (rather than to another legal entity such as a city, foundation, or incorporated friends group), the donation becomes the property of SEOLS and is to be handled in compliance with SEOLS's policies and procedures.
+Each donation shall be used in accordance with the donor's wishes.
+Donated materials which are cataloged and processed by SEOLS are property of SEOLS.